Lemoncode/devops-fundamentals/02_docker/01_imagenes/00_understanding_run_cmd_entrypoint/readme.md

 ## In a nutshell

 * **RUN** executes command(s) in a new layer and creates a new image.
 E.g., it is often used for installing software packages.
-* **CMD** sets default command and/or parameters, which can be overwritten from command line when docker container runs.
+* **CMD** sets default command and/or parameters, which can be overwritten from command line when `Docker` container runs.
 * **ENTRYPOINT** configures a container that will run as an executable.

 Crear un `Dockerfile` como base para la demo